What is a Fleur de Lis tummy tuck?

 You will be given detailed post-operative care instructions on how to look after yourself and your incision site after surgery.

-You should ensure to follow your surgeon's post-operative care instructions in full to minimise the risk of complications occurring.
+You should ensure to follow your surgeon's postoperative care instructions in full to minimise the risk of complications occurring.
 Your healing should be straightforward and smooth, and this will ensure you get the best possible results.
 You will have a post-operative appointment with our nursing team one week after surgery to review the site of Surgery and to see how you have been managing.
 Practical tips for recovery will be given at this stage.
 You will be reviewed by your surgeon six weeks after surgery to assess the results of your FDL tummy tuck procedure.